Khoa1/gnome-shell-extensions-mediaplayer/README.md

 # gnome-shell-extensions-mediaplayer

-## Not Maintaining, Just Fixing
+## Not Maintaining, Just Fixing For My Use
-Currently fixing this extension until it works on my system, not for mass use yet.
+Currently fixing this extension until it works on my system, not for mass use.

-This means I am not testing this extension against every player and every version of gnome-shell, hence "not maintaining".
+I am not extensively testing this extension against every player and every version of gnome-shell, hence "not maintaining".
+(Also, I don't know exactly what I'm doing quite yet :P. This extension touches a lot of things I'm learning from, documented or not)

-Do NOT use this (yet).

-* Should work in all indicator positions, Gnome-Shell 3.34.5.
-Not all options tested.
+There are problems with this, but it currently works on my Gnome-Shell 3.34.5.

 ## Original Authors